KifoPL/kifo-clanker/commandList.md

 	- `off` - Turn off auto-threading system.
 	- `list` - List all channels with auto-threading system enabled.
 	- `help` - Send a link with very detailed information regarding auto-threading system.
+### bookmark
+Sends a copy of the message in DM (with attachments).
+- Options:
+	- `message` - ID or URL of the message.
+	- `pin` - Whether the message should be pinned.
+False by default.
 ### guide
 Receive link for command list, or guide regarding speficic topic.
 - Options: